the-user-created/RainVu/README.md

 ## Key Features

 * 📊 **Log & Manage Data Effortlessly**: Quickly log rainfall entries with amount, date, and time.
-  Add, edit, and manage multiple rain gauges, each with an optional location for map-based visualization.
+  Add, edit, and manage multiple rain gauges.

 * 📈 **Powerful Insights & Analytics**: A dedicated dashboard to uncover trends.
 Analyze key metrics like MTD and YTD totals, explore monthly trends, compare yearly data side-by-side, and identify seasonal patterns and anomalies.

-* 🗺️ **Interactive Rainfall Map**: Visualize recent rainfall entries on an interactive map.
-See where it rained the most and get a geographical overview of your data points.

-* 📤 **Data Export & Import**: Take control of your data by exporting it to CSV, PDF, or JSON formats for use in other applications.
+* 📤 **Data Export & Import**: Take control of your data by exporting it to CSV or JSON formats for use in other applications.
 Easily import data from previous records.

 * 🔔 **Customizable Notifications**: Stay consistent with your data logging.